dibyasn/Python/Clock/Readme.md

 # Transparent Digital Clock ⏰

 Welcome to the Transparent Digital Clock project!
 This project creates a transparent, always-on-top digital clock using Python's Tkinter library.
 The clock displays the current time and can be moved around the screen by dragging it.
+It also includes a "Close" button to exit the application.

 ## Table of Contents
 - [Transparent Digital Clock ⏰](#transparent-digital-clock-)